| Title: | Calculation and Application of p-Variation |

 The results of the simulations are saved in these data sets.

-is a named vector used in functions getMean
+MeanCoef and SdCoef is a named vector used in functions getMean and getSd.

 therefore it was approximated form Monte-Carlo simulation based on 140 millions iterations.

-defines the coefficients of functional form of mean
+Meanwhile, MeanCoef and SdCoef defines the coefficients of functional form of mean and sd statistics of

 Vygantas Butkus <[email protected]>